 These are simple learning games for kindergarten one focusing on breaking down syllables the other is math but they use the same materials from the dollar store.
 Learning After School at our house is all about doing quick and simple games that reinforce what my son is learning in Kindergarten.
 These lessons or games need to be fun, active and not too long.
 This isn’t homework ( he gets some very simple but useful homework) it’s in addition to it.
 What I love best about these activities is you really get to see how much your child has learned and while we play he will naturally open up and tall me about school.

-- For both activities you will need a pen, some foam craft sticks ( wood would be fine too ) in rainbow of colors and green foam shamrocks.
+- For both activities, you will need a pen, some foam craft sticks ( wood would be fine too) in a rainbow of colors and green foam shamrocks.

 - Adding in a little lesson about rainbow colors I had him place the words in proper rainbow order after he’d sorted them.

 - This is when he said “Ok now can we make it math?”